vuepress/ecosystem/docs/plugins/development/sass-palette/guide.md

 ## Generator

-Generator file is facing developers to generate derivative values with config or palette file variables.
+A generator file is facing developers to generate derived values based on configuration or palette file variables.
+You can directly get palette variables in this file, and also get configuration file variables with `config` prefix.

 Generator variables will be also injected as CSS variables like palette, and also they are available in config module.